One Simple Tip for Accomplishing Anything

 Flow is complete focus, “being completely involved in an activity for its own sake.
 The ego falls away.
 Time flies.
 Every action, movement, and thought follows inevitably from the previous one… Your whole being is involved, and you’re using your skills to the utmost“, says Csíkszentmihályi, the (positive) psychologist who coined the term.

-When you’re in flow, you’re using reaching your potential because all your energy is directed at one single activity.
+Flow is when you’re so absorbed in something that you lose track of time.
+You’re reaching your potential because all your energy is directed at one single activity.

 How, exactly, can you find flow, if it’s so great?